 CURRENT COMMUNITY PARTNERS

-Support the rights of workers and the planet by purchasing COLLECTION brand clothing from our university partners.
-Looking for the full catalog for bulk purchasing?
+Support the rights of workers and the planet by purchasing ethically sourced clothing from our university partners.

 When social pressure affects their earnings, businesses clearly have to find ways to produce differently.
 This shows us the great need for a sense of social responsibility on the part of consumers.
 ‘Purchasing is always a moral – and not simply economic – act’.
 Today, in a word, ‘the issue of environmental degradation challenges us to examine our lifestyle.’